ZhenrongShen/CellGAN/README.md

 ## Reproducing Experiments
 ### Data Preparation
-- Prepare your data in `DATAROOT` as:
+- Split your images into different subdirectories in `DATAROOT` according to the cell types, and prepare a `img_list.txt`.
+The data directory structure should be prepared as in the following example:

 ```
 DATAROOT